Tuesday

 Now as I look back it says far more than what you see.

 I smiled for the rest of the day, I smiled for the rest of the week and I smiled for the next three months.
+My mom said I looked like I'd just met a new girlfriend.
 A few years later I returned to hangar 6 during a summer out of college to work on Falcon Jets as a mechanic under the shop certificate- I smiled all summer long.

 Returning to school I knew exactly what I wanted to do in aviation.
 Anyone who knew me back then knew I was an incurable Falcon Jet nut.
 Some of the pilots at ERAU set their goal as flying for Eastern or United or Pan Am, but I was different.
 My burning goal was just to finish the danged school and get my degree- yet under that I wanted to be a corporate pilot.
 Of course, in the 80s and 90s, aviation's goal was to screw us all...
 I think they got that from the military.